Coronavirus digest: Japan to lift state of emergency for the first time since April | DW | 28.09.2021

 Japan's current state of emergency, which was declared in April, was repeatedly extended and expanded.
 Infections started to worsen in July and peaked in mid-August after the Tokyo Olympics.
 Suga decided to step down from party leadership after intense criticism over his handling of the pandemic during the Summer Games.

 Japan's COVID-19 numbers fell to 1,147 cases on Monday, from a record 25,876 cases on a single day on August 20.
-Infections in the capital city Tokyo also fell below 200 for the first in March.
+Infections in the capital, Tokyo, also fell below 200 for the first in March.

 Here are the latest major developments on coronavirus around the world:

 In Australia, residents in Sydney who are not vaccinated against COVID could be barred from various social activities after stay-at-home orders completely lift in December, New South Wales state Premier Gladys Berejiklian said on Tuesday.
-The two-tier system, intended to ramp up vaccination, has instead drawn criticism for penalizing vulnerable groups who have not had access to vaccines yet.
+The two-tier system, intended to ramp up vaccination, has instead drawn criticism for penalizing vulnerable groups who have not yet had access to vaccines.

 New South Wales reported 863 new locally acquired cases of COVID on Tuesday, up from 787 a day earlier, as first-dose vaccination levels in the state's adult population hovered around 86%.